GfSE/SAF-Specification/viewpoints/System-Capability-Viewpoint.md

 ## Concern
 * What are the capabilities that are supported by the system?
 ## Presentation
-The result of the [tbd] process is one or more block definition diagram(s) (BDD) featuring System Capability(s) and their composition, specialization and dependency relationship(s).
+A BDDs featuring System Capabilities and their composition, specialization and dependency relationships.

 ## Profile Model Reference
 * [SAF_SFV02b_View](../stereotypes.md#SAF_SFV02b_View)